jgm/pandoc/test/command/biblatex-gillies.md

   container-title: Publications of the English Goethe Society
   id: gillies
   issued: 1933
-  language: 'en-GB'
+  language: "en-GB"
-  page: '46-67'
+  page: "46-67"
-  title: 'Herder and the preparation of Goethe''s idea of world
+  title: "Herder and the preparation of Goethe's idea of world
-    literature'
+    literature"
-  type: 'article-journal'
+  type: "article-journal"
   volume: 9
 ---